zetec30/Contextual-Research/MRes Notes.md

 "while the advancements in prosthetic limb technology have been huge, amputees have not had much choice when it comes to adapting a prosthesis to match their own style" (amplitude, 2021)

 https://livingwithamplitude.com/article/ted-talks/

+>PHAS ARE BIO-BASED, BIODEGRADABLE
+PLASTICS, PRODUCED BY FERMENTATION FROM
+A RANGE OF FEEDSTOCKS, INCLUDING WASTE.
+(POLYHYDROXYALKANOATES: PLASTIC THE WAY NATURE INTENDED?, 2021)